-Richard Reve begs the PCs to help him find and gain entry to the Siren's Citadel so that he can claim one of its diamonds.
+Richard Reve begs the adventurers to help him find and gain entry to the Siren's Citadel so that he can claim one of its diamonds.
 He offers them wealth for helping him.

-He starts with 600 gold crowns apiece, but can be negotiated up to 900 gold crowns!
+He starts with 10 crowns apiece, but can be negotiated up to 15 crowns!
 He offers to pay half up front and the other half upon his success and return to Sandy Point Town.